mrdandelion6/mrdandelion6/README.md

 \> triple majoring in cs, physics, and math

-\> i like coding. i code ML, fullstack, and low level.
+\> i like coding. i code ML, data science, fullstack, and low level.

 \> im interested in quantum information science, deep learning algorithms, and studying the millennium prize problems.